 The application process is slightly different for incoming freshmen and for rising sophomores.

-To be considered for the Woodrow Wilson Undergraduate Research Fellowship Program in the Johns Hopkins University Krieger School of Arts and Sciences, please respond by completing and returning the form found on the Undergraduate Admissions site.
+To be considered for the Woodrow Wilson Undergraduate Research Fellowship Program in the Johns Hopkins University Krieger School of Arts and Sciences, please respond by completing and returning the application form online.

 Please note: Notifications are only sent to fellowship recipients.
 If you are awarded as a fellow, you will be notified when you are notified about your admission to Hopkins.

 While the majority of Wilson Research Fellows are accepted to the program as incoming freshmen, current first-year students are welcome to apply for sophomore fellowship standing in the spring of their freshmen year.
 Students not accepted into the program as freshmen may re-apply during their first year at Hopkins.
 We appreciate your interest in the Woodrow Wilson Undergraduate Research Fellowship Program, we welcome your questions, and we hope to see you among our selected scholars.